Thomasaujoux/web-scraping/README.md

 	- place in the first url branch (ex : cd .//src/web_crawler/url)
 	- Enter : scrapy crawl url --logfile laph.log -o laph.jl -t jsonlines

+### Wiki

+To understand better how to use the project, you can see the Wiki

+## VI) Future of the project

+### Idea to improve the project

+Security :
+The security of the different websites can change anytime and there are many solutions to bypass security which can be find online.

+The headers :
+The headers can be a big issue in the future because some sites in order to be scraped require to put headers with the localisation and other informations.